The Italian legal system is based on civil law.

 Under Italian tax law, the price and the conditions of an intra-group transaction with a non-resident counterparty shall not differ from those that would have been agreed between independent parties under arm’s-length conditions and in comparable circumstances.

 The Organisation for Economic Co-operation and Development (OECD) transfer pricing methods (both traditional transaction methods and transactional profit methods) are explicitly accepted under Italian tax law, even though traditional transaction methods, and mainly the Comparable Uncontrolled Price, are to be preferred in situations where more than one method can be applied in an equally reliable manner.

 In the case of an audit, where a taxpayer fully complies with the above requirements, the Italian Tax Authorities shall verify the arm’s-length nature of the transaction, based on the transfer pricing method chosen by the taxpayer.

-In the case of assessment of higher taxes due to a transfer price adjustment, penalty protection applies where the taxpayer sets up proper transfer pricing documentation, which illustrates the transfer pricing policy applied to intra-group transactions and its compliance with the arm’s-length principle, and discloses its possession in the relevant yearly tax return for IRES purposes.
+In the case of an assessment of higher taxes due to a transfer price adjustment, penalty protection applies where the taxpayer sets up proper transfer pricing documentation that illustrates the transfer pricing policy applied to intra-group transactions and its compliance with the arm’s-length principle, and discloses its possession in the relevant yearly tax return for IRES purposes.